ome/omero-guide-introduction/docs/group-user-management.rst

    l.
 In the dropdown menu, click on User settings

    m.
-In the dialog that pops up, the user can change password, default group i.e. the group he/she will log in by default etc.
+In the dialog that pops up, the user can change password, default group i.e. the group he/she will log in to by default etc.

 Administrate using the Command Line Interface
 ---------------------------------------------